 - Access to technology resources to ensure resilience in all digital products

-- Desks in the BMA house
+- Desks at the company

-03 Pitch Day & Winning Team
+Step 3 – Pitch Day & Winning Team

 The ideas were elaborated and built as real business cases stating the problem, the uniqueness of the solution, the financial costs and revenue predictions, as well as the team needed to build the company and the product timelines.